University of Wisconsin-Madison, African Cultural Studies

 The ideal candidate will actively engage in the intellectual life of our department with diverse geographical, theoretical, linguistic, and methodological interests, as well as embrace departmental commitments to undergraduate and graduate education and engage in significant ongoing research and publication.
 The Department of African Cultural Studies is committed to increasing and fostering diversity in the campus community.
 Candidates who can contribute to the climate of inclusivity are encouraged to identify their experience in these areas.
 The University of Wisconsin is committed to building a diverse faculty, staff, and student body and is an Equal Opportunity/Affirmative Action Employer.

-The successful candidate will offer courses in cultural expression, theory, and fieldwork, as well as introductory courses in African expressive cultures, and perform department, university, and community service as appropriate for faculty rank.
+Principal duties: The successful candidate will offer courses in cultural expression, theory, and fieldwork, as well as introductory courses in African expressive cultures, and perform department, university, and community service as appropriate for faculty at the rank of Assistant Professor.
 The regular teaching load is two courses per semester, and will include undergraduate and graduate courses, at the introductory, intermediate, and advanced levels in the candidate's field of specialization.
 Teaching will also involve mentoring of MA and PhD student research and directing dissertations.

-Interested candidates will find the position announcement at jobs.wisc.edu (PVL #100820), click on "Apply Now" and submit a letter of application, curriculum vitae that includes names and contact information for three references, and a diversity statement of 1-2 pages.
+Instructions to Applicants: Interested candidates will find the position announcement at jobs.wisc.edu (PVL# 241482), click on "Apply Now" and submit a letter of application, curriculum vitae that includes names and contact information for three references, and a diversity statement of 1-2 pages.
 Reference letters will be requested only of short-listed candidates.
-For full consideration, all materials must be received no later than midnight, Sunday, December 1, 2019.
+For full consideration, all materials must be received no later than midnight, December 1, 2021.

 Cultural History / Studies